Skip to main content

 If the date table does not come with the source data, there are several methods for creating it.

-When filtering your data over date periods, the auto date/time approach makes use of simple time intelligence based on date columns already loaded into your model.
+When filtering data over date periods, the auto date/time approach uses simple time intelligence based on date columns already loaded into your model.
 It does not, however, provide a date table that may be used to slice and dice other tables.
 To use this method, you must first enable Auto date/time in Power BI.
 Navigate to the File ribbon > Options and Settings > Options > Data Load > Current File > Time Intelligence > Enable Auto date/time.

 Power BI Options Screenshot